pingcap/docs-cn/information-schema/information-schema-inspection-result.md

     log.slow-query-file
     tmp-storage-path

-    // The whitelist of the PD configuration consistency check advertise-client-urls
+    // The allowlist of the PD configuration consistency check advertise-client-urls
     advertise-peer-urls
     client-urls